markshuttle/juju-lostandfound/README.md

 your application.

-The [Open Operator Manifesto](https://charmhub.io/manifesto) outlines the values of the community and describe the ideal behaviour of operators to shape contributions and discussions.
+The [Open Operator Manifesto](https://charmhub.io/manifesto) outlines the values of the community and describe the ideal behaviour of operators, to shape contributions and discussions.

 ## Multi cloud and hybrid operations across ARM and x86 infrastructure